TeamKweku/alx-low_level_programming/README.md

 #### 0x05.
 C - Pointers, arrays and strings - repo contain functions on introduction to pointers, arrays and strings
 #### 0x06.
 C - More pointers, arrays and strings - repo on more pointers, arrays and string manipulations
 #### 0x07.
 C - Even more pointers, arrays and strings
+#### 0x08.
+C - Recursion - This repo contains source code on recursive function implementation
+#### 0x09.
+C - Static libraries - This repo contains an archieve static library file containing all functions used in previous repos and a script to create a static library from .c files